tokikanno/django-openapi/README.md

 * Or dont want to upgrade from Python2 to Python3

 # Tell me what is working
-* Auto OpenAPI document generation
+* Auto OpenAPI document generation from Python function parameter
-* Auto Schema Validation
+* Auto Schema Validation from Python function parameters

 # Installation